Henryy-rs/GA-VRP/README.md

 Steady State Genetic Algorithm for Capacitate Vehicle Routing Problem
 ----------------------------------------------------------------------
 1 initialize population<br>
-2 save initial cost of population
+2 save initial cost of population<br>
-3 repeat utill convergence:
+3 repeat utill convergence:<br>
-4   select two best chromosomes from population
+4   select two best chromosomes from population<br>
-5   crossover chromosomes
+5   crossover chromosomes <br>
-6   mutate offsprings with a certain probability
+6   mutate offsprings with a certain probability<br>
-7   If offsprings are not same then
+7   If offsprings are not same then <br>
-7     for each offsprings:
+7     for each offsprings:<br>
-8       If offspring has a lower cost than the worst chromosome) 9         then replace worst chromosome with offspring 10  save cost for this iteration
+8       If offspring has a lower cost than the worst chromosome) <br>
+9         then replace worst chromosome with offspring<br>
+10  save cost for this iteration<br>

 ## usage